sjourdan/vault-coreos-terraform/README.md

 Terraform will start/manage the CoreOS infrastructure, cloud-init will give enough information to start/join the cluster.
 Then CoreOS will start the containers.

+You **will** need to generate a [new etcd discover token](https://discovery.etcd.io/new) and enter it in the `terraform.tf` file for the demo to work.

 ## Deploy the base infrastructure

+Fill in the blanks in the configuration file:

+    $ cp terraform.tfvars.example terraform.tfvars
     $ terraform apply

 ## CoreOS